Thangam-11/Final-Project/README.md

 **Algorithm Selection:**

 After thorough evaluation, XGBRegressor, demonstrate commendable testing accuracy.
 Upon checking for any overfitting issues in both training and testing, both models exhibit strong performance without overfitting concerns.
-I choose the Random Forest Regressor for its ability to strike a balance between interpretability and accuracy, ensuring robust performance on unseen data.
+I choose the XGBRegressor Regressor for its ability to strike a balance between interpretability and accuracy, ensuring robust performance on unseen data.

 **Hyperparameter Tuning with GridSearchCV and Cross-Validation:**